redhat-best-practices-for-k8s/test-network-function/README.md

 #### Container Test Configuration

-You can either edit the provided config `cnf_test_configuration.yml`  or pass a different config by using the `-config` flag to the test suite.
+You can either edit the provided config `cnf_test_configuration.yml`  TODO: or pass a different config to the tool by using the `-config` flag to the test suite.

 Sample cnf_test_configuration.yml